How to apply in the UiO online application service

 - Copy of English test (does not apply for native speakers), see English proficiency requirements for exchange students.

 - Statement of purpose/letter of intent (a few lines or maximum one page about yourself, your academic interests and why you wish to study at UiO).

 - Copy of the identification page of the Passport.

 - 1 May for studies starting in the autumn semester (August - December or August - June)

 - 1 November for studies starting in the spring semester (January - May or January - December)

 UiO's partner institutions must nominate students and upload their supporting documents in the University of Oslo online nomination system, preferably before 15 April and 15 October.

-Your application will have the status "Under consideration" until we have finalized the processing of all the applications (sometime after the deadline 1 May or 1 November).
+Your application will have the status "Under consideration" until we have finalized the processing of all the applications (about one week after the deadline 1 May / 1 November).

 Admission letters will be available for applicants who have complete applications about one week after the deadline (early May/November).
 The admission letter is electronically approved and valid without a signature, and must be downloaded from Søknadsweb.
 We do not send letters on paper.